allfed/ALLFED-Repository-Template/README.md

   Explanation of what the return value contains and its type
   """
 ```
-* Functions should do exactly one thing and be as short as possible
+* Write [decoupled code](https://goodresearch.dev/decoupled.html), e.g. Functions should do exactly one thing and be as short as possible
 * Every function needs a test to make sure it works as intendet
 * Naming conventions:
   - Snake case for variables and module: variable_name, my_module.py